Sign in to continue

 1. When saving JPG files, consider the balance between quality and file size.
 Higher quality results in larger sizes, while lower settings reduce file size but may compromise visuals.

-3. When editing JPG images, consider working on a copy rather than the original file.
+3. When editing JPG, consider working on a copy rather than the original file.
 This preserves the photo and allows you to revert to the original if needed.

 4. JPG files can store metadata such as EXIF data, which contains information about the camera settings and other details.
 Be aware of privacy implications when sharing JPGs containing metadata.